matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 # Contributing

 Hello there 👋.
-This contributing file is used amonst the matrix.org bridge repositories and should be followed when making any contribution.
+This contributing file is used amongst the matrix.org bridge repositories and should be followed when making any contribution.
 If you are reading this, that means you are going to be contributing to some free software, and that's great!
 Thank you!

 ## 🗨️ Getting in touch

-As a Matrix based project we use chat rooms heavily for coodinating work.
+As a Matrix-based project we use chat rooms heavily for coodinating work.
 When getting involved with an issue or pull request, feel free to reach out to us in one of the project rooms.
 The project room for the repository you are working on should be visible from the README.md file.